erselnordlys/doggos/README.md

 # doggos

-To run the project, download it and run 'index.html'.
+To run the project go to: doggos-526e8.firebaseapp.com .